 But about that tan…what about the motherly warnings against sunspots, wrinkly skin and increased chances of cancer development?
 Not to worry, I am fully equipped to combat those with my army of sunscreen.
 I have my convenient spray for quick re-applications, my face stick to make sure my nose and ears are fully concealed, and my lightly-tinted body lotion to give me that extra glow.
 Very responsible of me…my mom would be proud!
 Or would she?

-The FDA recently addressed the lack of regulatory safety testing and efficacy in sunscreens.
-Until now, they had not tested sunscreens for how they absorb into the bloodstream, as the formulations were designed to sit on the skin as a topical shield from UVB rays.
+The FDA addressed the lack of regulatory safety testing and efficacy for the first time in sunscreens in 2019.
+Until then, they had not tested sunscreens for how they absorb into the bloodstream, as the formulations were designed to sit on the skin as a topical shield from UVB rays.
+This 2020 study will surely lead to more clinical studies, and hopefully, more significant findings that will help consumers decide on what sunscreen is best for them, and help our regulatory bodies enforce safety precautions.

 Studies published in The Journal of the American Medical Association evaluated the systemic absorption of active ingredients in four commercially available sunscreens.
 In this pilot study, all four active ingredients tested were absorbed into the bloodstream!
 And while not all ingredients absorbed through the skin are hazardous and our bodies are able to process most toxicants, the study calls for further research and testing to determine the safety of ingredients for repeated use.